-Blazing skywards with a thick gold crackling comet tail before shattering into a criss-cross of crackling crossettes before a finale flurry of crackling crossette break in unison.
+Blazing skywards with a thick yellow crackling comet tail before shattering into a criss-cross of crackling crossettes before a finale flurry of crackling yellow crossette break in unison.

 |Noise level (1-10)|

 |Number of shots|

 The Crackling Crossette.
 An excellent low noise firework offering thick yellow crackling comet tails.
 Rising into the sky.
 Before breaking into stunning crackling crossettes.
 An aerial effect that spits stars outward.
 Whilst these stars travel a short distance.
 Before breaking into four smaller stars.
 With Crackling Crossette you get 25 shots from this category 2 barrage.
 And 25 seconds in duration.
 Including 337 gm of net explosive content.
 Even though this is a low noise barrage.
 (4 out of 10).
 This firework would look great on your bonfire night.
 Furthermore, Crackling Crossette will deliver a star performance.
 Also how about Kaleidoscope.
 Another low noise firework.